BabylonJS/OldDocumentationSite/content/How_To/Post_Process/How_to_use_RenderTargetTexture_and_multiple_passes.md

 }
 ```

 Testing passes in separate and then adding them one at a time to the composer will make it easier to debug any issues.
+You can use the technique from the playgrounds above, splitting the screen on columns, each with a different pass, as well.

-You can also check RT textures with the [Babylon inspector](/how_to/debug_layerEnable).
+Finally you can also check RT textures with the [Babylon inspector](/how_to/debug_layerEnable).